Full-Time Equivalent (FTE)

 To get their FTE salary, you would multiply 0.75 x $48,000.
 This means the part-time graphic designer would earn $36,000 per year.

 Headcount refers to how many people your company employs.
-Calculating headcount is as simple as adding up the number of people on your payroll, while FTE refers to the number of full-time hours being worked at the company.
+It’s calculated by adding up the number of people on your payroll.
+Meanwhile, FTE refers to the number of full-time hours that are worked at a company.

-Let’s say you have 100 employees, but 18 of those employees are part-time and only work 10 hours a week.
+Let’s say you have 100 employees, but 18 of those are part-time and only work 10 hours a week.
 Altogether, those 18 employees only account for the hours of 4.5 full-time employees.
 Therefore, your company’s FTE would be 86.
-(82 full-time employees + 4.5 part-time employee FTE).
+(82 full-time employees + 4.5 part-time employees FTE).